The Ultimate In Birding Tours

 Other birds we are likely to encounter include Common Kestrel, Common (or Ring-necked) Pheasant, Stock Dove, Eurasian Collared Dove, Syrian and Great Spotted Woodpeckers, Eurasian Skylark, Meadow and Water Pipits, White Wagtail, European Robin, Common Stonechat, Song Thrush, Common Blackbird, Fieldfare, Long-tailed, Coal, Blue and Great Tits, Eurasian Magpie, Western Jackdaw, Rook, Hooded Crow, Eurasian Tree Sparrow, Common Chaffinch, Brambling, European Greenfinch, European Goldfinch, Common Linnet, Yellowhammer, and Common Reed and Corn Buntings.

-Hungary’s Hortobágy: Day 4 After some final birding in the Hortobágy we will return to Budapest airport, where our Hungary weekend birding tour ends in the early afternoon.
+Hungary’s Hortobágy: Day 4 After some final birding in the Hortobágy we will return to Budapest airport, where our Hungary weekend birding tour ends in mid-afternoon.

 HUNGARY'S HORTOBÁGY IN AUTUMN TOUR REPORT 2021